Brinsea's small chicken incubator – the 'Mini II Advance' – is ideal for first-time hatching!

-The Brinsea counts the days down from 21 to 0.
+- The Brinsea counts the days down from 21 to 0.
 At day 2, which

 the display shows '0' to reflect that.

-Because some people told me they were a little intimidated by this incubator's digital display, I've made a short video which takes you through the steps one by one and shows you how easy it is.
+Because some people told me they were intimidated by Brinsea's chicken incubator digital display, I've made a short video which takes you through the steps one by one and shows you how easy it is.

 as incubation goes on whether the percentage is right or not.

-Having said that, keeping the water container topped up as recommended
+- Having said that, keeping the water container topped up as recommended

-The turning mechanism becomes quite wet because of the necessary high humidity as the chickens hatch.
+- The turning mechanism becomes quite wet because of the necessary high humidity as the chickens hatch.

 3. It automatically turns the eggs as often as I want it to, so I don't have to remember.